Willem Krul

-Willem Krul (28 March 1722 – 4 February 1781), (also spelled as Krull or Crul) was a vice-admiral in the Dutch Navy in the latter 18th century, and then commander of the Dutch frigate Mars, during the American Revolutionary War.
+Willem Krul (28 March 1722 – 4 February 1781) was a Dutch States Navy officer best known for his actions during the American Revolutionary War.
 He was also known as Adrianus Hendrik Willem Krul.
 After serving in various assignments about the European Atlantic coast Krul served in his final naval assignment at Saint Eustatius, a Dutch possession in the West Indies, during which time he lost his life while engaged in a naval battle with the British, making him a national hero in the Netherlands.

 Early life

 Krul was born and raised at The Hague, South Holland in the Netherlands, the son of Arie Krul and Elizabeth Maaskant.
 Krul's father died shortly after his birth.
 At the age of 24 he was married to Catrina de Hoogh on 8 February, at Den Haag, and they had a son, Arie Hendrik Willem Krul.

 Early naval service

 In the years 1742–1744 Krul made a voyage to Batavia as a lieutenant in the service of the Dutch East India Company on the ship Anna.
 He was appointed naval captain on the Maze in 1752.
 After moving to Den Bosch in 1753, he bought a house in Vught for his mother and two of his then unmarried sisters, Alexandrina and Elizabeth.
 In 1759 he bought the manor Landgoed Burgst.